Herbrandus/reactnd-project-myreads-starter/README.md

 To install this app first run `npm install` to install all dependencies.
 The additional React libraries used for this app are `react-router-dom`, `prop-types` and `sort-by`.
 This app uses `BooksAPI.js` to get the books you're looking for.
+To start the app, run `npm start`.

 ## How the app works